Client Relationship Summary for Retail Investors

 What fees will I pay?

 The types and amount of fees we charge to retail investors who open SMAs, as well as the frequency with which such fees are payable, are negotiated with clients on a case-by-case basis.
 Fees typically are based on a percentage of the client’s assets under our management and are payable monthly or quarterly, in advance or arrears.
-In some cases fees include a performance fee component, which typically is charged annually.
+In some cases, fees include a performance fee component, which typically is charged annually.
 We may also enter into fixed-fee arrangements.
-To the extent an SMA invests in Underlying Funds, it typically bears its allocable share of the Underlying Funds’ respective organizational, offering, investment, and operating expenses, including taxes, interest due on borrowings, brokerage and other transaction costs, the fees, expenses, and profit participations of the investment managers of such funds and any extraordinary costs incurred.
-Most SMAs are subject to two levels of fees and a potentially higher expense-to-equity ratio than would be associated with an account that invests and trades directly in financial instruments under the direction of a single investment manager.
+To the extent an SMA invests in Underlying Funds, it typically bears its allocable share of the Underlying Funds’ respective organizational, offering, investment, and operating expenses, including taxes and similar amounts, interest due on borrowings, brokerage and other transaction costs, the fees, expenses, and performance-based compensation of the investment managers of such funds, and any extraordinary costs incurred.
+Most SMAs are subject to two levels of fees (at the SMA level and Underlying Fund level) and, as a result, may have a higher expense-to-equity ratio than would be associated with an account that invests and trades directly in financial instruments under the direction of a single investment manager.
 An investor in an SMA typically must also bear the fees and costs charged by the custodian who holds the assets of such account and any brokerage commissions or other transactional compensation to be paid to intermediaries in connection with the purchase and sale of portfolio investments.

 To the extent we charge fees based on a client’s assets under our management, we have an incentive to encourage the client to increase the assets in its SMA, because an increase in such assets will result in an increase in our fees.
 To the extent we charge performance-based fees, such fees reward us for increases in the value of the assets in the client’s account without directly penalizing us for losses, creating an incentive for us to invest and reinvest the assets of such account in a manner that may be riskier or more speculative than would otherwise be the case.